logo elektroda

 Tools used

 Ghidra is an advanced reverse engineering (SRE) tool being developed by the NSA.
-It allows the decompilation of MIPS machine code into pseudo-C code, making it much easier to analyse and understand firmware logic.
+It allows decompilation of MIPS machine code into pseudo-C code, making it much easier to analyse and understand firmware logic.

 Unicorn is a lightweight, multi-platform framework for CPU emulation based on QEMU.
 In the project it serves as the main engine for emulating MIPS32 instructions in Little Endian mode, although in practice much of the operation (including memory access) is handled separately in my code anyway.